JuanIzquierdoDomenech/FlaskApp_SemanticVoidMachine/README.md

 # FlaskApp_SemanticVoidMachine
 This project is a Flask App that loads Keras models to both predict and classify values from the void machine we're working on

+It also includes script utilities to convert from .h5 to saved model format (.pb) in order to convert it to .onnx format

 ### Based on
 [FlaskApp_LoadKerasModel_TeachableMachine](https://github.com/JuanIzquierdoDomenech/FlaskApp_LoadKerasModel_TeachableMachine)